-Microsoft on today, June 6 at Computex 2018 has announced a new version of Windows 10 IoT Core, named as the IoT Core Services.
-Whereas IoT Core offers free Semi-Annual channel, the Core Services will be Long-Term Servicing Channel offering packing various services and will be a paid provision.
+Today, June 6, at Computex 2018, Microsoft announced a new version of Windows 10 IoT Core, named the IoT Core Services.
+Whereas IoT Core offers a free Semi-Annual channel, the Core Services will be a Long-Term Servicing Channel offering packing various services and will be a paid provision.

 This provision includes devices using the new services which will receive 10 years of support but won’t get feature updates, enabling them to prioritize stability.
 The company said that there will be a new LTSB offering every two to three years.
 Each of these offerings will bring 10 years of support.

 It further features a new Device Update Center for creating and controlling device updates.
 The same Windows Update content delivery network will carry out the distribution, which will bring the option to flight for testing devices.